 Dr. Anja C. Wagner advises organizations on digital education and modern workflows.
-Depending on the field of application, various tools and work processes are used, as she explains: "For example, we regularly organize video conferences with Google Hangouts.
-Participants can log the conversation in an Etherpad document - all together in real time or beyond. "
+Depending on the area of application, different tools and work processes are used, as she explains: “For example, we regularly organize video conferences with Google Hangouts.
+The participants can record the conversation in an Etherpad document - all together in real time or beyond. ”

-The benefits are obvious to the consultant: "Everyone sees immediately what the other has contributed.
-This not only saves time, because you do not have to wait for someone else to work on you, or you do not know exactly which version of a document is the newest one.
-And: Together you are more creative! "
+The advantages for the consultant are obvious: “Everyone immediately sees what the other has contributed.
+This not only saves time because you don't have to wait for others to edit it or you don't know exactly which version of a document is the latest.
+And: together you are more creative! ”

-This also applies to collaboration in closed Facebook groups, Google+ communities, with Dropbox, Google Drive or Google Office applications, in which project participants can edit texts, presentations or Excel sheets together in real time or with a time delay.
-In addition, Slack serves as eMailReplacement and with Evernote personal thoughts or notes are digitized and shared.
-"For time-critical tasks, we use Trello as a project management environment.
-Here you can define tasks, appointments and responsibilities dynamically, comment and work together, "explains Wagner.
+This also applies to cooperation in closed facebook-Groups, Google+ communities, with Dropbox, Google Drive or the Google Office applications, in which the project participants can edit texts, presentations or Excel sheets together in real time or with a delay.
+Slack also serves as a eMail-Replacement and Evernote digitize and exchange personal thoughts or notes.
+“For time-critical tasks, we use Trello as a project management environment.
+Here you can dynamically define, comment and work through tasks, dates and responsibilities, ”explains Wagner.

 Clear rules are necessary

-However, in order for the digital collaboration to work smoothly, clear rules and common goals are necessary: "Great things can come about through digital collaboration - keyword collective intelligence.
-But it needs trust, "Wagner is convinced.
+However, in order for digital collaboration to work smoothly, clear rules and common goals are required: “Great things can come about through digital collaboration - keyword collective intelligence.
+But it takes trust, ”Wagner is convinced.

 Many Company Meanwhile, the benefits of virtual work environments such as for meetings, training or even in job interviews.
 You save time and costs for time-consuming travel.
 According to RW3 CultureWizard's Virtual Teams Survey Report, 2012 30.000 surveyed 87 employees and 50% of their employees.
 Nevertheless, studies such as the Monster Recruiting Trends 2015 show just how great skepticism still is in Germany: 79,8 percent of respondents said that flexible working hours are a challenge for cooperation.